Overview

 Bio

 Dr Natalie Matosin is a Senior Lecturer and Sydney Horizon Fellow at the University of Sydney, where she directs the MINDS Lab at the Charles Perkins Centre.
 She has spent 15 years studying the human brain at a resolution not possible in the living, using single-cell and spatial technologies to map how stress and trauma drive psychiatric disorders including depression, PTSD, and schizophrenia.
 Her commitment to this work was shaped by witnessing the Syrian refugee crisis firsthand during postdoctoral training at the Max Planck Institute of Psychiatry in Munich.
 She has been recognised by the A.W.
-Campbell Medal, the Aubrey Lewis Award, and Forbes 30 Under 30 in Science and Healthcare.live in it.
+Campbell Medal, the Aubrey Lewis Award, and Forbes 30 Under 30 in Science and Healthcare.

 Event